yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 * UI certificate (optional)
 * HTTPS certificate (optional)

 The commands below require a `.conf` file for certificate generation, which can be found in the `/docker-compose/certs` folder.
-The certificates is for testing purposes only.
-So you can change the configurations, validiation period, and passwords according to your needs.
+The certificates are for testing purposes only, so you can adjust the configurations, validity period, and passwords according to your needs.

 ### Root Certificate